peopledoc/septentrion/README.md

 But you're looking for a tool that just focuses on running existing SQL migrations and keeping track of what was applied, through time.
 That's [`django-north`](https://github.com/peopledoc/django-north).

 You're looking for that, but without Django.
-You're looking for west.
+You're looking for septentrion.
 Congratulations, you've found it.

 ## Requirements